validmind/developer-framework/README.md

-# ValidMind SDK
+# ValidMind Python Client

-## Integrating the ValidMind SDK to your development environment
+## Integrating the ValidMind Developer Framework to your development environment

 Run `make build` to build a new Python package for the SDK.
 Pushing to a PyPI repository is work in progress.

-## Contributing to ValidMind SDK
+## Contributing to ValidMind Developer Framework

 ### Install dependencies